 Kevlard: Fat realistically serves as a layers of tissue that may take damage from an attack instead of a more important body part.
 More bizarrely, in Adventure Mode you can repeatedly set yourself on fire and put it out after a while to remove all the fat in your body.
 If you survive you become effectively fireproof because heat does not kill you through burning, it kills you by melting tissue (which except at very high temperatures is usually fat) to make you bleed to death.

 Kill It with Fire: Fire monsters are the most dangerous sort.
 A burst of dragonbreath can cause incredible amounts of trouble.
 On the flip side, nearly all enemy creatures are vulnerable to fire.

 Ironically, Forgotten Beasts made of fire, ice, and many other "elements" are laughably easy since they come to pieces on the slightest contact.

 This being Dwarf Fortress, players have created systems to trap goblins in a flooded room, then retract the roof to expose and freeze the water.
 Advanced versions prevent freezing by keeping magma behind a wall until the whole room is flooded and then removing the magma, thus being resettable as long as pumps are powered.

 Killer Rabbit: Carp were infamous for this.
 With the introduction of aimed attacks, large fish have gone back to being deadly.
 Sturgeon are still like this to an even greater degree than carp, as they can easily bite off limbs.

-Then there's the Undead Carp, its like a normal Carp, but actually listed as "Evil", very hard to kill and it swims on land...
+Then there's the Undead Carp: it's like a normal Carp, but is actually listed as "Evil", is very hard to kill, and it swims on land...

 Giant sponges will kill anything that approaches them.
 Not bad for an animal that's not supposed to even move.